simon-clematide/GDI-task-2017/README.md

    - ``for var in model+charrep+augm model+charrep-augm model-charrep+augm model-charrep-augm ; do  python3 lib/LSTM_models_emb.py $var ; done``
 	 - trains 4 different LSTM models *without* character embeddings as described in the paper
-	 - takes some hours on non-GPUs
+	 - NOTE: This script seems to have problems when run on CPU.
+Therefore, GPU needed for now.